yashpatel2911/Customer-Intelligence/README.md

 # final-year-project
-This is final year project by me and my team Sunny and Sheshan Patel
+This is final year project by me and my team members Sunny Patel and Sheshan Patel.